LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 php artisan make:test PropertySearchTest
 ```

-In the test method, we create two properties with different cities, and check that only ONE is returned from the search.
+In the test method, we create two properties with different cities and check that only ONE is returned from the search.

 To create those fake properties, we also need to create a Factory for creating the test properties: